4 Reasons Why Falafel Is Significant On Your Diet

 This recipe makes about 18 falafels.
 Each falafel is approximately 50-60 calories.

 Note: The actual calorie content can vary depending on the size of the falafels and the exact ingredients used.
-Always calculate the nutritional information based on the specific products you use in order to achieve the most accurate information.
+Always calculate the nutritional information based on your products to achieve the most accurate information.

 Source & Credits: